Saturday, July 26, 2025

 Update Regarding Our Trip:

-First off, me and my family were supposed to visit Indiana, but apparently, we won't be able to visit there because of crisis reasons that associate with airports and airlines facing a crisis.
+Originally, me and my family were supposed to visit Indiana, but apparently, we won't be able to visit there because of crisis reasons that associate with airports and airlines facing a crisis.
 To be honest, I am a little disappointed that I will not be going on a forest show where we drive through the road while watching trees through Portage.
 But I am fine with that because I know for a fact that we might go for the less innovative and cheap airline.
 Regardless, I did visit my old stomping grounds on November.
 I got to see bare trees and trees that have orange and yellow leaves and experience kids going to school for the first time since I moved to Arizona.
 However, the first time was better because it was on June and that's when the weather was nice and the forests made me think of Elora, especially when they have green leaves.

 I was able to conquer my fear of flying in a plane that I felt no tingle on my stomach when taking off and sat near the window to have a better view at the sights.
 I call it the Buena Vista Effect.
 It's when you sit near the window in a plane, you'll have a better view as Buena Vista is a Spanish term for good view.
 I don't know when I'm visiting my old stomping grounds, but it's only a matter of time.